clamsproject/aapb-annotations/scene-recognition/readme.md

 - "annotation density" - This is a qualitative distinction of image sets and how annotated/labeled/seen they are.
 In the densely-seen `27-a` & `27-c`, each image from the image set is seen by an annotator and labeled.
 No label is synonymous with a negative-case: seen, labeled as not-of-interest.
 The "max" density (`27-d`) is done in the densely-seen way, but the entire still frames from the video are annotated, while other batches, frames are samepled at every 2 seconds.
 Conversely, `27-b` is sparsely-seen, which means that only some images from the image set are annotated/labeled/seen.
 The rest are essentially providing no manual annotation (and thus are "held out" from being used in training our in-house SR model).

 The most important types to annotate are highlighted in (green) on the `types of frames` above.
 These should be clearly delineated from each other in the guideline.
 The subtypes of slates (blue) is also important to annotate.
 However, the non-important cases (grey) are various different negative cases that are not frames of interest.
 These may be similar to positive cases.
 These are sometimes less distinct between each other.
 Do the best possible, but move on if too much time is spent figuring out the distinctions.
 Add the [modifier](https://docs.google.com/document/d/1IyM_rCsCr_1XQ39j36WMX-XnVVBT4T_01j-M0eYqyDs/edit#heading=h.xnfilznsrhpe) where needed.
 I.e. Pick the most preferred, clearest `type label`, add "Shift" when making the key combo.

-### How to Annotate It
+### How to Annotate

 The tool uses one or two key-combination presses to annotate the different kinds of frames.
 A key combination can be a single key, or could be a combo like "Shift + P".
 Press the relevant one to annotate the `type`.
 To add a `subtype`, you will need to enter editor mode, use "Esc" key to do that.
 In editor mode, you will be able to use the up and down arrows to move between `type` and `subtype` entering.
 Press the key combo needed to annotate the main `type`.
 The press down to move to `subtype` and press another key combo for the relevant choice.
 Move on with "Enter" or "Return".
 This will keep you in Editor Mode.
 To leave editor mode, press "esc".
 Only Slates has `subtype`s.

 Add the `modifier` by holding "Shift" and the key of the preferred label.
 Pick the most preferred, clearest `type label`, add "Shift" when making the key combo.

 If you are using the annotation tool via local-host instance, note that there is no save feature.
 You must do the annotation in one session.
 Leaving the browser tab for a short moment is fine.
 However, extended absence will likely cause the browser to refresh, losing your progress.
 At the end of your session, "Export" both "JS array" and "CSV".

 Tip: Zoom in your browser with "Ctrl/Cmd Plus" if the text is too small.
 You will only need "Export"s at the end.
 Tip2: You should stay in Editor Mode until you get out of labelling Slates.

 ### Decisions, Differentiations and Precision during Annotation

 Please see the guidelines for the differentiation guide.

 #### Data Quality Efforts

 It is assumed, due to the low difficulty of the annotation, that high accuracy of the data in one pass is reasonably plausible.

 One annotation check was done on the 10 videos added to `27-a` batch by @jarumihooi.
 2 videos were checked closely, the other 8 were checked only for beginning Slate labels.
 The check only looked at frames that were labeled and at the transitions between different labels.
 Sections with all the same label were also skimmed unless something caught the eye of the checker.
 No `.csv` files were edited to corrections/checker-decisions.

 Results: